stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 python3 -m pip install --require-virtualenv -r requirements-macos-dev.txt
 ```

-#### If You Use pip-compile
+### Ensure That Requirements Files Include Hashes

-If you do not already have a tool that can create requirements files, you can use the [pip-compile](https://pip-tools.readthedocs.io/en/stable/cli/pip-compile/) utility that is provided by [pip-tools](https://pip-tools.readthedocs.io/en/stable/).
+Some tools require extra configuration to include package hashes in the requirements files that they generate.

-To ensure that it calculates the correct requirements for your application, the _pip-compile_ tool must be run in a virtual environment that includes your application package.
-This means that you cannot use _pipx_ to install _pip-compile_.
+For example, you must set the _generate-hashes_ option for the _pip-compile_ and _uv_ utilities to generate _requirements.txt_ files that include hashes.
+Add this option to the section of the _pyproject.toml_ file for the project:

-You must also set the _generate-hashes_ option for the _pip-compile_ and _uv_ utilities to generate _requirements.txt_ files that include hashes.
-Add it to the _pyproject.toml_ file for the project:
+For _pip-tools_:

 ```toml
 [tool.pip-tools]